jewettaij/cellpack2moltemplate/README.md

     cellpack2lt.py  <  HIV-1_0.1.cpr  >   system.lt

-where "HIV-1_0.1.cpr" is a JSON file in CellPACK output format, and "HIV-1_0.1.lt" is the corresponding file converted to moltemplate format
+where "HIV-1_0.1.cpr" is a JSON file in CellPACK output format, and "system.lt" is the corresponding file converted to moltemplate format

 ##  Description